sohaibbg/flutter_bootcamp_gdsc_iba/README.md

 #### Day 1

+  0. Abdur Rehman GDSC Intro  (15 mins)

-1. Installation and setup (flutter, vs code, scrcpy)
+  1. Installation and setup (flutter, vs code, scrcpy) (15 mins)

+  2. Container Widgets Playground ( minutes)

-2. Hierarchy all the way from the top to the Build function
+  3. Hierarchy all the way from the top to the Build function (10 mins)

+  4. Figma bit

+  5. Dart Basics

+###Day 2

+1. Dart basics

+2.

 Concept: Set a foundation to understand state and what is happening when their code runs